London Still

-"London Still" is a single by the Australian folk-rock band The Waifs, coming from their album Up All Night.
-"London Still" was written by Donna Simpson.
-The single was nominated for several ARIA awards, including Breakthrough Artist - Single, and Best Independent Release.
-It placed third on Australian radio station Triple J's Hottest 100 list for 2002.
+"London Still" is a song by the Australian folk-rock band The Waifs.
+It was released in June 2002 as the lead single from their fourth studio album Up All Night.
+"London Still" peaked at number 49 on the ARIA charts.

+At the ARIA Music Awards of 2002, the song was nominated for Best Independent Release and Breakthrough Artist – Single.
+At the APRA Music Awards of 2003, the song was nominated for Song of the Year.

+It placed third on Australian radio station Triple J Hottest 100, 2002 and 74th on the Triple J Hottest 100 of Australian Songs in 2025.

 Reception

 Junkee said, "The Waifs' heartfelt, plucked ode to missing home resonated with every Australian that has ever found themselves in a far-flung, cold place somewhere across the globe.
 Inside Josh Cunningham's scratched and ringing guitar was the warmth of a Perth summer's day, as Australian as a crinkled eucalyptus leaf."